-There are lots of options available for you to listen to Classic Christianity teaching by Bob George.
+There are lots of options available for you to listen to Classic Christianity teaching by Bob George via the website and audio MP3 files.

 Payment is easy through the PayPal portal and you may also use a credit card too.
 PayPal is free and easy to set-up for anyone wanting to make a purchase, and also provides the options for credit card transactions.

-After completing a purchase of any MP3 file, you will receive automatic emails from PayPal and another email receipt from the ecommerce website (make sure the ecommerce receipt email did not go to your spam folder) with the download link, which is located at the bottom of the email.
+After completing a purchase of any MP3 file, you will be provided with a receipt with the download link.
+And also, you will receive automatic emails from PayPal and another email receipt from the ecommerce website.
+Make sure the ecommerce receipt email did not go to your spam folder with the download link, which is located at the bottom of the email receipt.
 Simply click the link in the email to download the file(s).
 Download the file(s) to your computer first, not your cell phone.
 See below for step by step information.

 Note: All media delivered in this manner is copyrighted.
 The downloadable media may not be distributed or reproduced without prior written permission directly from Bob George Ministries.